Table of Contents

 - ….situational acute states of fear with tachycardia, nausea, and cold sweat.

 3. Mr. E. tells his physician that he had an encounter with a spider during his holiday in Cambodia.
 He had seen the spider, ran away and felt major fear afterward.
-Which of the following theories of emotion best explains the fear reaction of Mr. E. as result of his physiological reaction?
+Which of the following theories of emotion best explains the fear reaction of Mr. E. as a result of his physiological reaction?

 - Emotion theory of cognitive assessment